 Lisvane and Llanishen Reservoirs

 Welcome to our page about our exciting plans for the Lisvane and Llanishen Reservoir site.
 Our vision for the site is to create a hub for recreation, health and wellbeing – and provide an area in our vibrant capital where people can reconnect with water and our beautiful environment.
-On this page, you will find out all of the information you need about our future plans for the site and also how you can play a part in the decision making process.

 We took over Lisvane and Llanishen reservoirs in 2016 – and became guardians of its amazing ecology and heritage.